MrJohnAdib/resume/README.md

 # MrAdib Resume

-The Resume of Javad Adib
+The Resume of John Adib

 I want to create new resume and decide to create this repository to share it with you!